cenodude/DriverSync/README.md

 - Updates CrewChief with tagged drivers from iOverlay.

 ---
+> ⚠️ **Important Note**:
+> The Windows executable was created using PyInstaller, which may cause antivirus programs to flag it as a threat.
+This is a **false positive**.
+>
+> ### 🛡️ Recommended Steps:
+> - **Whitelist the Executable**: Add the DriverSync executable to your antivirus program's exclusion list to avoid interruptions.
+> - **Verify Integrity**: If you downloaded DriverSync from the [official GitHub repository](https://github.com/cenodude/DriverSync), you can safely trust the file.
+> - **Use the Python Version**: If you are concerned, consider using the Python source version for greater transparency.

-## **Disclaimer**
+## ⚠️ **Disclaimer**

-DriverSync is an independent, third-party tool not affiliated with or supported by iOverlay, CrewChief, or their respective owners.
-Use it at your own risk.
-No warranty is provided, and the author assumes no responsibility for any damages or issues arising from its use.
+DriverSync is an independent, third-party tool not affiliated with or supported by iOverlay, CrewChief, or their respective owners. **Use it at your own risk.** No warranty is provided, and the author assumes no responsibility for any damages or issues arising from its use.

-> **Note**: The Windows executable was created using PyInstaller, which may cause antivirus programs to flag it as a threat.
-This is a false positive.
-Please whitelist the executable or consider using the Python version.

 ---
+## 📥 **Download Links**
+- 💾 **[DriverSync.v0.8.Python.zip](https://github.com/cenodude/DriverSync/releases/download/0.8/DriverSync.v0.8.Python.zip)**: Full Python source code for developers.
+- 🖥️ **[DriverSync.v0.8_Windows_Installer.zip](https://github.com/cenodude/DriverSync/releases/download/0.8/DriverSync.v0.8_Windows_Installer.zip)**: Windows installer (ZIP format).
+- 🖥️ **[DriverSync.v0.8_Windows_Installer.exe](https://github.com/cenodude/DriverSync/releases/download/0.8/DriverSync.v0.8_Windows_Installer.exe)**: Windows installer (Executable format).

+---

-## **Features (GUI)**
+## 🌟 **Features (GUI)**
+- **Setup Wizard** The Setup Wizard guides you seamlessly through the entire process with a simple "Next, Next, Next" approach.
-- **DriverSync GUI and DriverSync CLI**: The GUI provides a user-friendly interface for configuring and managing synchronization interactively, while the DriverSync CLI offers a lightweight, command-line alternative for automation and integration into scripts or scheduled tasks.
+- **DriverSync GUI and DriverSync CLI**: Choose between a user-friendly interface or command-line tools for automation.
 - **Synchronization Modes**:
   - **Additive Only**: Adds missing drivers without deleting existing data.
   - **Bidirectional**: Fully synchronizes data by adding missing drivers and removing obsolete ones.
 - **Update Existing Entries**: Keeps driver details (e.g., name or category) updated across systems.
-- **Driver Editor**: Edit or Create drivers and manage driver profiles.
+- **Driver and Group Editor**: Edit, add drivers and groups.
-- **Category Filtering**: Synchronize drivers only from selected categories.
+- **Reputations Settings**: change iRacing Safety ratings, enable Club Reputations, Club Manager and editor
 - **Preview Mode**: See a detailed preview of synchronization changes before applying them.
 - **Backup Support**: Automatically creates backups of iOverlay and CrewChief files to prevent data loss.
+- **Scheduling**: Automate your synchronization to run every X hours.
 - **Delta Reporting**: Displays a summary of synchronization actions, including drivers added, deleted, and total counts.
 ---
+## 📌 **Prerequisites**
+CrewChief v4 must be installed and launched at least once. iOverlay must be installed and launched at least once.
+---

-## **Sync Behavior**
+## 📜 **Sync Behavior**

 The `sync_behavior` configuration controls how synchronization handles additions and deletions: